openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/anomaly_detection.rst

 Optimization
 ************

-Anomaly tasks can be optimized either in POT or NNCF format.
+Anomaly tasks can be optimized either in PTQ or NNCF format.
+The model will be quantized to ``INT8`` format.
 For more information refer to the :doc:`optimization explanation <../../../explanation/additional_features/models_optimization>` section.

-1. Let's start with POT
+1. Let's start with PTQ
 optimization.

 .. code-block::